yilmazbahadir/java8-basics-pragmatic-usage/README.md

 >There are predefined stream classes for primitive data types such as IntStream, DoubleStrem, LongStream.

  There are 2 types of operations available on streams. `intermediate` and `terminal` operations.
+ We are examining the essential methods of Stream interface below.

 #### Intermediate Operations